stephanie82203/stephanie82203/README.md

 I want to connect with people who are passionate about sharing their thoughts/interested to someone like me.
 I believe in using data not just to understand what makes the world worse, but to figure out how we can make it better.

-_**Projects**_

-My curiosity is understanding how global economic conditions and workforce changes affect our lives.
-I have an ongoing **SQL project** but I will update it ASAP

 _If you wanna talk about stat, econ, data analysis, or some tips of live, just reach out to me !!!!_